-This weekend we went to check out a local coffee shop and as I was paying for our long blacks I caught a glimpse of a gluten free raspberry coconut cake in the display cabinet.
-My first impulse was to buy a slice but then I decided to go home and make my own, paleo version – as I often do.
+This weekend we went to check out a local coffee shop, and as I was paying for our coffee, I caught a glimpse of a gluten-free raspberry coconut cake in the display cabinet.
+My first impulse was to buy a slice, but then I decided to go home and make my own paleo version – as I often do.

-It’s grain, gluten, dairy and processed sugar free.
-I used rice malt syrup, which makes this cake suitable for those following the Sarah Wilson’s I Quit Sugar program or for those of your cutting down on fructose specifically.
+It’s grain, gluten, dairy and processed sugar-free.
+I used rice malt syrup, which makes this cake suitable for those following a low-fructose diet.
 However, raw honey, maple syrup, stevia or coconut sugar can all be used instead.
-Also, please note that it’s not as sweet as some of the classic raspberry coconut/almond cakes but it’s by no means less tasty.
-It will last for up to a week in the fridge in an air-tight container and I recommend to slightly reheat it in the oven so it’s not too cold when you eat it.
-Out of the fridge it will stay fresh for up to 3 days, after which it will still be ok for a day or so but it won’t be as nice.
+Also, please note that it’s not as sweet as some of the classic raspberry coconut/almond cakes, but it’s by no means less tasty.
+It will last for up to a week in the fridge in an airtight container; and, I recommend to slightly reheat it in the oven so it’s not too cold when you eat it.
+Out of the fridge, it will stay fresh for up to 3 days, after which it will still be ok for a day or so but it won’t be as nice.

 - 1 cup almond meal/ground almonds

-- ½ cup unsweetened desiccated coconut (shredded fine)
+- ½ cup unsweetened desiccated coconut (shredded is fine)